 Now, carbonated water in general is going to be the best bet.
 You obviously want to replace your soda with just Carbonated water if you do not have any natural sweeteners that are acting as a crutch.
 Additionally, although some may say that carbonation is not good for us, you do have an effect of satiation.
 It bloats you a little bit which means that you are less likely to go and eat some more food.
 When you get hungry, drink a little bit of carbonated water and it fills you up.

 Of course, I am not talking about consistently grazing on Protein because we don’t need nearly as much protein as we consume.
 I am talking about adding a small percentage of Protein to every meal that you eat.
-Even if that means a little snack, even if that means you are normally going to have a tablespoon of Almond Butter, add a little bit of Protein powder with it or add a little bit of chicken or a little bit of egg.
+Even if that means a little snack, even if that means you are normally going to have a tablespoon of Almond Butter or add a little bit of chicken or a little bit of egg.

 There is a study from the Journal of the Academy of Nutrition and Dietetics that found consuming resistant Starches along with Whey or along with Proteins dramatically reduced the impact of Carbohydrates.
 Furthermore, it reduced the amount of calories we are consuming on average over multiple weeks.